-Eradication of H. pylori
+Treatment of peptic ulcers associated with H. pylori

 - a medicine that suppresses the production of stomach acid (usually a proton pump inhibitor), which helps the ulcer to heal and relieves peptic ulcer pain; plus

-This treatment has revolutionised the treatment of peptic ulcers worldwide.
+Eradication therapy has revolutionised the treatment of peptic ulcers worldwide.
 Depending on the medicines used, it can have a success rate of 85 to 90 per cent in eradicating H. Pylori and treating peptic ulcers.
 Eradicating H. pylori also significantly reduces the chance of relapse.

 It is vital that you follow the treatment exactly according to your doctor’s instructions — the success rate is much lower if the tablets are not taken as directed.

-Treatment for NSAID-induced ulcers
+Treatment of NSAID-induced ulcers

 Treatment for NSAID-induced ulcers involves stopping the NSAID (if possible) and taking a medicine to suppress acid secretion and promote healing.

 Your doctor will also recommend testing for H. pylori infection and eradication treatment if necessary.